Has your application been denied?

 How to submit a protest?

-Once the Indian Registrar has made a decision on an application for Indian status, you may submit a protest as identified in section 14 of Indian Act.
+Once the Indian Registrar has made a decision on an application for Indian status, the person directly impacted or their authorized representative may submit a protest.

 The protest must:

-- clearly indicate it is a protest under section 14 of the Indian Act
+- clearly indicate it is a protest made under section 14.2 of the Indian Act

-- indicate the basis for the protest and what evidence was overlooked when the decision was made
+- indicate the grounds of the protest, such as evidence overlooked when the decision was made

 - be submitted in writing to the Registrar